adconnolly/CLUBBiNN/README.md

 The source code for the latest release can be found at [github/larson-group/clubb_release](https://github.com/larson-group/clubb_release).

-This repository contains a Python package (`subgrid_parameterization`) of code used in developing the CLUBBED extension to CLUBB.
+This repository contains a Python package (`subgrid_parameterization`) of code used in developing the CLUBBiNN extension to CLUBB.
 It also contains a number of notebooks used in data analysis and training of the schemes.

 ## subgrid_parameterization

-`subgrid_parameterization` is a Python package containing functions and utilities that are repeatedly used in the development of CLUBBED and the associated notebooks.
+`subgrid_parameterization` is a Python package containing functions and utilities that are repeatedly used in the development of CLUBBiNN and the associated notebooks.
 Its source code is contained inside the `src/subgrid_parameterization/` directory.

 It can be installed as a Python package using pip by cloning this repository, navigating to it,